jppj79/devops-local-lab/README.md

     git clone https://github.com/YOUR-USERNAME/resume-alignment-ai-service.git
     ```

-3.  **Switch to the `start` Branch**
+3.  **Switch to the `feature/devops-local-lab` Branch**
     * This is the most important step.
-The `start` branch contains only the application code, which is our clean starting point for this lab.
+The `feature/devops-local-lab` branch contains only the application code, which is our clean starting point for this lab.

     ```powershell
     cd resume-alignment-ai-service
-    git checkout start
+    git checkout feature/devops-local-lab
     ```
+    > NOTE: There is another branch named "feature/local-cicd-pipeline" which is the one I used to create this lab.
+You can use it as a guide too.

 Your workshop is now ready!
 You have all the tools and the initial code.
 In the next task, we'll solve our first problem: making the application portable.